ridaouiafaf/diabetes_prediction_model/README.md

 - How cross-validation prevents overfitting
 - How to interpret ROC AUC and model coefficients in a healthcare context
 - Impact of hyperparameter tuning
-- That I can actually enjoy and get over my fear of statistics 😄
+- That I can actually enjoy and get over my fear of statistics :D
+- Explainability might be not that scary at the end of the day :')